Skip to main content

 Possible areas of application

-The part-time distance learning study programme in social work addresses, among other things, child and youth work, integration work, inclusion work and the accompaniment of older people.
-The study program teaches basic skills in child and youth work and prepares students for advisory, mediating or coordinating tasks for the following areas:
+The part-time bachelor's degree programme in social work focuses on child and youth work, integration work, inclusion work and the accompaniment of older people, among other things.
+The degree programme imparts basic skills in child and youth work and prepares them for advisory, mediating or coordinating tasks for the following areas:

 Here you will find an overview of the fields of work.